Many organizations searching for a data management, visualization, and analysis solution have heard of Microsoft Power BI.

 Power BI files are structured differently than Excel files.
 Every .pbix file contains three layers that help users analyze their data:

 Power Query is an Extract, Transform, and Load (ETL) tool accessible directly through Power BI Desktop.
 This tool allows users to connect internal and external data sources, manipulate the data, and structure them into a data model to create a Power BI file.

 Users save substantial time gathering data for reporting with this tool; plus, it simplifies future reporting by remembering previous instructions and using the same search to refresh results.

 2. Data Model

-Power BI Desktop lets you quickly structure any data into easy-to-read tables.
-Tables are combined to create data models, which answer complicated questions through rapid calculations and analysis updated in real-time.
+Tables are combined using one-to-many relationships to create data models, which answer complicated questions through rapid calculations and analysis updated in real-time.

 Power BI files make it simple to present and manipulate different data through visualizations.
 These visualizations help tell the story of your gathered data, offering robust interactive reporting capabilities.